top of page

 Reign in escalating property taxes and fees that have an impact on our small businesses in renting or owning a property.

-Look to other cities that have designed programs that support their small business community, through ARPA funds, using empty storefronts for events, pop-ups, consider a tax/fine/fee ordinance for empty storefront spaces that have remained vacant over a set period of time from property owners.
+Look to other cities that have designed programs that support their small business community, using empty storefronts for events, pop-ups, consider a tax/fine/fee ordinance for empty storefront spaces that have remained vacant over a set period of time from property owners.

 Create a more transparent and equitable process by which Economic Development distributes funds to Evanston businesses.